 Research assistance has been provided by Anduin Wilhide, Jeffrey Kerzner, Molly McDonald, Benjamin Hulett.

-Additional research assistance was provided by Jennifer Phillips and Joseph Meinholz through the University of Minnesota CLA Dean's Freshman Research and Creative Scholars Awards 2016 program.
+Additional research assistance has been provided by the University of Minnesota CLA Dean's Freshman Research and Creative Scholars Awards: Jennifer Phillips and Joseph Meinholz (2016) and Annika Heaps and Madeline Chamberlain (2017).